ironhack-labs/lab-dom-ironcontacts/README.md

 Let's start by displaying the first 3 contacts in the table.
 To do so, you will need to:

 1. Get the **first 3 contacts** from the `contacts` array.<br>You can use the `splice()` method for this.
-Remember that the `splice()` method modifies the original array, and returns the results as a new array.
-2. Iterate over the newly obtained array of 3 contacts and, for each contact, create a new table row and append it to the table body.<br>You can use the *Iteration 0* code as an example of how to create a new table row and what its structure should be.
+2. Iterate over the newly obtained array of 3 contacts and, for each contact, create a new table row and append it to the table body.<br>You can use the *Iteration 0* code as an example of what its structure should be.
 3. Append each new table row to the table body.
 You can use the `appendChild()` method for this.

 <br>